Woman’s Biggest Husband Is The Moon

 Taylor says he knows some already.
 “Are you serious about this?
 Because, guys, to be open with you I thought there might be a feature in the male rights business but Dermot’s your cause célèbre.
-The human angle.
 Male donors, they get fifty quid for their entire genetics.
 What’s the next step?”

 My father is asleep in the light of the television, in the same armchair.
 The pay-view hurling has finished and a worthless carousel animates the screen.
 He still has his overcoat on, a habit gained in a lifetime of security jobs.
 Cold huts.
-Defiantly London Irish, he took advantage of a multicultural hub by marrying a woman from the same town as his mother.
+Defiantly London Irish, he took advantage of this multicultural nucleus by marrying a woman from the same town as his mother.
 You know where you stand.

 I swim the narrow stairs I used to jump as a child.
 As I approach my room, a line of light at my feet suggesting life inside.
 And behind it I find my mother, sitting up in my bed with a magazine on her lap.
 Sonic the Hedgehog and Tails still preside like a Madonna with Child.

 She doesn’t stop reading.
 “I get a bit of peace.
 Any old thing has me turning.
 Are you still sorting out your sock drawer?
 Since your you-know-what?”

 I begin to rummage the built-in cupboard full of video games, school books and compact discs.
 “It was hardly a divorce.”